Have you ever seen your horse eating manure and worry why?

 Boredom equals bad habits, most likely resulting in coprophagia.
 A single horse with no stimulation or companionship is potentially bored.
 To help combat coprophagia, hang a hay net outside in their run or the alleyway.
 This will allow your horse to watch the "going-ons" and munch while he does.
 Like dinner and movie for your horse.
 Horses are habit creatures.
 Therefore it is important to note, that if your horse continues to eat manure after making these changes it has already become a habit.
 Habits developed can be hard to break.
 Frequent cleaning of stalls and paddocks is very important, along with a good deworming schedule.
 Horses begin eating manure for a reason, whether that is stress, boredom, nervousness or, an imbalance in their feed and vitamins and minerals.
 Toys, companions, slow feeders, prebiotics and probiotics are good places to start.

-Check and make sure your supplements have right quantities of prebiotics and probiotics; this is an easy way to cover your bases and are always beneficial.
-Good luck and enjoy these upcoming summer months.
+Check and make sure your equine supplements have the right quantities of prebiotics and probiotics; this is an easy way to cover your bases and are always beneficial.
+We recommend Equine Gut Guard with just the right amount of live probiotics, predbiotics & live yeast.